pathbind/M-plus/README.md

 Mixture-of-Agents research commonly uses multiple proposer models followed by an aggregator that synthesises their outputs.

-M+ deliberately does not start with a pool of equal proposals.
+M+ does not start with a pool of equal proposals.

 There is one proposal owner.
 Other models are critics.